 A driver’s BAC is then figured based on a partition ratio of anywhere between 1700 and 2400, which is the ratio of breath alcohol to blood alcohol.
 The output of the breathalyzer is ultimately a blood alcohol reading expressed as a percentage of the blood that is alcohol.
 A number of different factors, however, can influence the results of a breathalyzer, including a person’s body temperature, certain physical conditions and blood composition.
 Therefore, the results of this device may not always be accurate.

 The St. Mary’s County DUI defense attorneys at the law firm of Alpert Schreyer have extensive experience defending individuals facing drunk driving charges and have the resources needed to thoroughly examine your arrest to determine if mistakes were made or the results of DUI-related tests were not accurate.
-A DUI conviction can seriously impact a person’s future, so in order to protect yours, call (800) 489-1577 to schedule a free consultation with our aggressive legal team.
+A DUI conviction can seriously impact a person’s future, so in order to protect yours, call (800) 489-1577 to schedule a free case evaluation with our aggressive legal team.